 It’s one of the most infamous stories of Prince Edward County; that of a murder and bungled criminal investigation, followed by a swift trial and botched hanging of two men.
 The crime took place in 1883 just outside the village of Bloomfield, about a 15 minute drive from Small Pond; the trial and hanging took place just down the road from us at the Picton courthouse and jail.
 No one had ever written a play about this troubling incident of local history, and never one to shy away from the macabre, I decided that I should.
 It's a fascinating story well worth retelling.

+The Picton Courthouse, where the 1884 trial took place.
 The jail and gallows are at the rear of the building.

 The superb book by Robert J. Sharpe, The Lazier Murder, was a great start to my research.
 I consulted many other sources, and discovered some of the historical accounts were contradictory, even as told by people who claimed to have first-hand information.
 I always take historical sources with a grain of salt, and I certainly claim my fair share of artistic license while writing.